Medical Laboratory Technology

 • Have a cumulative grade point average (CGPA) of 2.00 (“C” average) on all previous college coursework; and

-• Attend an MLTLT Information Session.
+• Attend an MLT Information Session.
 Students will receive notice from the Registrar’s Office about scheduling their Information Session.

 The MLT Admissions Committee will select each year’s class from the pool of applicants who meet minimum admission requirements.
 Any application with incomplete records will not be considered for admission.
 The admission process is competitive, and completion of minimum requirements is not a guarantee of admission.
 Priority consideration for admission will be given as follows: